Australian Embassy

 If you can answer yes to all the above, please follow the guide

-For first time applications (child or adult), applications for children aged 16 or 17, or replacing a lost passport, the application must be lodged in person at the Embassy by appointment only.
+For first time applications (child or adult), applications for children aged 16 or 17, or replacing a lost passport, or applying for an emergency passport on its own, the application must be lodged in person at the Embassy by appointment only.

 The Passport Section at the Australian Embassy in Beirut operates by appointments only for passport application interviews.
 It is not necessary to make an appointment when collecting your new passport/travel document.